One question that I constantly get asked by you is:

 - Stumbling – start stumbling things that interest you and your blog readers.

-- Add friends – befriend people who have similar interest on StumbleUpon.
-This way, when you start stumbling your friends will also see what you are promoting.
+- Add friends – befriend people who have similar interests on StumbleUpon.
+This way, when you start stumbling, your friends will also see what you are promoting.

 - Engage – stumbling every day isn’t enough.
-You need to interact with other StumbleUpon users so that you’ll increase the odds of them actually stumbling your stories.
+You need to interact with other StumbleUpon users to increase the odds of them actually stumbling your stories.
 You can do this by sending them direct messages.

 Optimize for search engines

-As I mentioned above Google is the number 1 traffic referrer to most blogs.
-When you are first starting out, it won’t be that way, but in the long run you’ll notice that your Google traffic will continually go up.
+As I mentioned above, Google is the number one traffic referrer to most blogs.
+When you are first starting out, it won’t be that way, but in the long run, you’ll notice that your Google traffic will continually go up.